williamphk/LeetCode-JS/README.md

+# Key takeway:

 1. Two Sum

-Key takeway: use hash map and a single loop to efficiently solve the problem
+Use hash map and a single loop to efficiently solve the problem

+2. Contains Duplicate
+Use set to create a collection of unique values